mattreya/matt_raio_bot_constraints/README.md

 -   `requirements.txt`: Lists the project's Python dependencies.
 -   `NIST_guildlines.md`: Document outlining NIST guidelines for bot development.

  -   `scraper.py`: A script that uses the `/ddg` command to scrape news from a website.
  -   `.gitignore`: Specifies files and directories to be ignored by Git.

+## Opencode Integration

+This repository demonstrates the use of opencode, an AI coding agent built for the terminal, to create and manage custom commands.
+Opencode was used to examine existing gemini-cli commands in the .gemini directory and create mirroring commands in the project folder, adapted for DuckDuckGo searches and local execution.
+The commands are defined in .toml files and can be executed via opencode's bash tool.